jasonrichdarmawan/steering-model-with-latent-reasoning/README.md

 ~~1.
 Due to GPU memory constraints with the currently available hardware (2x NVIDIA 3090), the job `mmlu_pro_analyze_steering_effect_per_layer` sets `huginn_num_steps` to 16 instead of the default 32.
 As a result, layer indices 66 to 129 are not included in the analysis.~~
 I rented 4x 3090 for 2 hours.
 This is no longer an issue.

-# How to evaluate accuracy reasoning and memorization
+## How to evaluate accuracy reasoning and memorization?

 ```bash
 WORKSPACE_PATH="/media/npu-tao/disk4T/jason"